blessingaliu/bank-tech-test/README.md

 So that I can see my transactions
 I want to be able to print my bank statement which has my bank balance
 ```
+- Then I worked through all the user stories, testing first to implement the requirements.

 ## Tech used
 - Ruby
 - Rspec
+- Simplecov
+- Rubocop

+## How to run
+- Clone this repository
+- Run bundle
+- Run rspec